GeorgeWebDevCy/tcnapp-connector/README.md

 ## 📝 Release Notes

+### 0.3.37
+- Sync the WordPress.org `readme.txt` with the detailed project README so plugin documentation stays consistent across distribut ion channels.

 ### 0.3.36
 - Polish every admin screen with elevated cards, section panels, and richer typography so settings, logs, and the API tester feel cohesive and easier to scan.